Here’s an introduction to spray foam roofing, which will cover these six points:

 Bad/Inexperienced Contractors Installing Foam

-It’s sad to say, but there are some bad spray foam roofing contractors out there.
-These contractors aren’t experienced in spraying foam and are using each roofing project they get as an opportunity to “see” if they can spray good foam.
+It’s sad to say, but there are some terrible spray foam roofing contractors.
+These contractors aren’t experienced in spraying foam.
+They use each roofing project they get as an opportunity to “see” if they can spray good foam.

-One SPFA certification includes having applicators who have sprayed over 500,000 sq. ft. of foam.
+One SPFA certification includes applicators spraying over 500,000 sq. ft. of foam.

 Needs to be at least 50 degrees to apply